tara-m-harwood/WiTTY_Women/README.md

     old_name.update(name: user_input)
     user_input
 end

 Features
-Browse tacos by protein type
-Return a random taco from the database
-See taco details
-Save tacos to favorites list
-Remove tacos from favorites list
-Take the Taco Compatibility Quiz
+Option to take quiz or exit program
+Three randomized quotes provided with choices of authors to select Correct or incorrect answers noted after each quote question with correct answer provided Final Score provided based upon answers
+Upon completion of quiz, option to take new quiz or exit program

-To-do list:
+To-do list

-Refactor “code smell”
+Refactor and streamline code
-Add API functionality to return a recipe for chosen taco Discover local restaurants serving tacos
+Add API functionality to return a recipe for chosen taco
-Integrate matching photos to tacos

 Status
-Project is: finished with option to expand functionality and DRY out code.
+Project is completed with potential to expand functionality and DRY out code.

 Inspiration
-The inspiration for TacoLandia came from a restaurant API that did not return the information we were looking for.
-Using our own love of tacos, we set out to build a fun, interactive, and clean UX/UI that would bring other users joy!

-Contact
+Our goal was to share these words of wisdom and engage users to awknowledge the women responsible for this inspiration!
+Our hope was to build an interactive application that helped our users expand their knowlege.

-Created by Catherine O'Hara and Taylor Stein
+Created by Tara Harwood and Marnie Robinson

-Feel free to contact us!!! 🌮
+Feel free to contact us!!

-License
-Click to view